jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 ---

 WOW!
-You made it this far as I went through dictionaries.
+You made it this far as I went through `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_.
 You now know
-* How to create a dictionary
+* How to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
-* What objects can be used as dictionary keys
+* What objects can be used as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys
-* What objects cannot be used as dictionary keys
+* What objects cannot be used as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys
-* How to view dictionary keys
+* How to view `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys
-* How to view dictionary values
+* How to view `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ values
-* How to view the attributes and methods of a dictionary
+* How to view the attributes and methods of a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
 * How to set a default value for a key
-* How to update a dictionary with another dictionary
+* How to update a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with another `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
-* How to remove an item from a dictionary
+* How to remove an item from a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_